-Lawyers for Post Divorce College Expenses Serving St. Charles, Downers Grove, Joliet and Surrounding Areas
+Lawyers for Post Divorce College Expenses Serving St. Charles, Downers Grove, Naperville, and Surrounding Areas

 In Illinois, child support does not always end when the children turn 18.
-In some instances, the non-custodial parent may be required to contribute to the college expenses of the child.
+In some instances, both parents may be required to contribute to the college expenses of the child.
 Most divorce settlements are vague on this issue because post-secondary education is often several years away.
-For this reason, a post-decree modification may be necessary to compel the non-custodial parent to make such contributions.
+For this reason, a post-decree modification may be necessary to compel a parent to make such contributions.
 Whichever side of this issue you are on, it is important to have experienced legal counsel in your corner to make sure your rights are protected.

 Child Support and College Expenses

 Child support that extends beyond age 18 is often referred to as non-minor support.
-In Illinois, the non-custodial parent may be required to pay non-minor support for any of the following:
+In Illinois, parents may be required to pay non-minor support for any of the following: